gpauloski/kfac-pytorch/README.md

 ## Usage

-K-FAC requires minimial code to add to existing training scripts.
+K-FAC requires minimial code to incorporate with existing training scripts.
 See the [K-FAC docstring](kfac/preconditioner.py) for a detailed list of K-FAC parameters.

 ```Python